How to Use TPR Methods Effectively in Your Classroom

 These visual cues will be helpful for all the kids you teach, but will be extremely helpful for your visual learners.
 They are the kids who need to see things in order to understand them more completely.

-So, I am going to give you 8 specific TPR actions that you can begin implementing immediately with your learners.
+So, now that you understand what TPR is and why you need to use it with your specific learners, I’m going to give you 8 specific TPR actions that you can begin implementing immediately.

 Hand Cupping Ear